worktile/plait/.changeset/lovely-humans-wash.md

 '@plait/mind': patch
 ---

-inherit linkLineColor when add new element
+inherit branchColor when add new element